YuxinFu-NLP/MAAM-ChLGBT/README.md

 > We look forward to seeing you in Budapest, Hungary!

+---

+## 📢 [2026-09-23 Update] Note on System-1 Synergy (e.g., Jev) & Call for Collaborators 🚀

+Recently, ultra-fast System-1 decision controllers (such as Jev)) have gained significant traction in the community.
+Although **MAAM** (*Anchor-Preserving Compression and Contextual Calibration*) was originally evaluated on classical BERT-style encoders to guarantee rigorous, noise-free pragmatic baselines, its core methodology is fundamentally **architecture-agnostic**.

+Conceptually, MAAM serves as a near-perfect pre-processing and noise-filtering engine for fast System-1 controllers:
+- **Noise Suppression**: Dynamically filters context redundancy while retaining essential semantic anchors.
+- **Context Calibration**: Restores implicit pragmatic nuances (e.g., sarcasm, indirect discrimination) before hitting the decision layer.

+Integrating MAAM as an anchor-preserved pre-processor for Jev-like controllers can potentially achieve much higher accuracy and inference throughput than traditional encoders.

+As I am currently shifting my focus toward a **completely new, independent research direction that goes beyond MAAM (stay tuned for the upcoming series!)** in NLP/AI Safety, I won't have the bandwidth to write a dedicated MAAM + Jev hybrid paper.
+However, I warmly invite and encourage interested researchers and developers to explore this promising direction!

+> 💡 **Call for Collaborators:**
+> As an independent researcher with limited compute resources and team support, I am actively seeking collaborators, compute sponsors, and lab partners for my upcoming research series.
+If you are passionate about pioneering novel, sharp angles in NLP, AI Safety, and Pragmatics, feel free to open an Issue, PR, or reach out via email!
+Let's build something impactful together! 🌟

+---

 # 📢 **A Quick Note & Delivering on My Promise (September 7, 2026)**